-LaGrange District 105 is a learning community which actively encourages involvement by parents, community, business, private schools, libraries, as well as, students, teachers, and administrators.
+La Grange District 105 is a learning community that actively encourages involvement by parents, community, business, private schools, libraries, as well as, students, teachers, and administrators.

-LaGrange District 105 has forged a strong partnership with several companies as well as many community organizations.
+La Grange District 105 has forged a strong partnership with several companies as well as many community organizations.
 Some companies have donated supplies and products, including computer hardware and software.
 Other companies and community organizations have participated in and support District programs as well as participated in related classroom activities.
 Information exchange and public recognition of these partnerships will continue.